Instrumental/instrumentald/README.md

 ## instrument_server

-Use to collect various monitoring statistics of a server.
-Execute with:
+Use to monitor server activity by collecting information on CPU and memory usage, disk IO, filesystem usage, etc. Execute with:

 ```sh
 instrument_server -k <INSTRUMENTAL_API_KEY>